Our Work

 The Abaco Strong Farmers Market is a collaborative community event, providing a venue for Backyard Farmers and Commercial Farmers to sell their produce.
 Vendors from the Abaco community at large have an opportunity to sell their wares, which includes locally grown produce, authentic Bahamian cuisine, fresh juices, baked goods, plants, original artworks and much more.

 The First Abaco Farmers Market was held in February in Marsh Harbour at The BAIC Plaza, and following it’s incredible success we have continued every month since!
 There are over 40 vendors selling a wide variety of items.
 There was even a petting zoo, and a fashion show!
 The event was a resounding success, and the attendance was estimated to be 500+ including local families, friends, and international visitors.
-We look forward to next month’s Abaco Farmer’s Market and thank all in attendance for your support.
+Learn more about the Farmers Market and view the monthly schedule here.

 Home Repair Program